 The list will go on and on.
 The questions will never end so will your interest in the other person if you share the like-mindedness.

-All you have to is think a little hard.
+All you have to do is think a little hard.
 Be expressive and not stodgy.
 Be real and just be you.

 Talk about your past.
 A relationship is no small deal.
 It requires commitment and loyalty.
-One fine day you woke up and realize you can’t spend your life with your partner.
+One fine day you woke up and realized you can’t spend your life with your partner.
 It doesn’t happen like that.
 It isn’t supposed to work like that.
 Therefore, be mindful of your decision and be picky when it comes to choosing your significant other.

 Before acting on your impulse and losing control over your hormones, it is vital to discuss each other’s past.

-Invalidating experiences/sentiments should signal either one of you to pull the plug or let go one’s horses.
+Invalidating experiences/sentiments should signal either one of you to pull the plug or let go of one’s horses.
 Keep the air clean about your past.

 It is imperative to make your significant other realize that you are there for them at any time of the day.

 Make them feel loved.
 Make them feel appreciated.
-Share your highs, your lows and every minute detail in between.
+Share your highs, your lows, and every minute detail in between.
 Because nothing is too small or too big to share with your loved one.

 At times,lend a listening ear or a shoulder to weep on or render valuable advice.
 Make sure no bitter feelings are stacked up against each other and you guys are on the same page.
 Be clear in your communication and give them their personal space if they need it.

-4. Talk about the future
+4. Talk about the future goals

 It’s perfectly okay to delay your future planning session for a span of a short time.
 It will get overwhelming or either one of you may get too anxious to even bring this topic to discuss in a conversation.
 Regardless of anything, do talk about it.